dashbitco/broadway/guides/examples/Apache Kafka.md

 commit request will be performed per batch.
 As a basic rule, always take into account the values of `batch_size` and `batch_timeout` whenever you're tuning `:offset_commit_interval_seconds` and `:offset_commit_on_ack`

+## Handling failed messages

+`broadway_kafka` never stops the flow of the stream, i.e. it will **always ack** the messages even when they fail.
+Unlike queue-based connectors, where you can mark a single message as failed.
+In Kafka that's not possible due to its single offset per topic/partition ack strategy.
+If you want to reprocess failed messages, you need to roll your own strategy.
+A possible way to do that is to implement `handle_failed/2` and send failed messages to a separated stream or queue for later processing.